 Keep an eye on debates by setting Google alerts on important topics, searching hashtags on Twitter, and looking for industry-relevant groups on Facebook and LinkedIn.

 Engaging in these debates and doing your research to make sure you know your stuff is a surefire way to impress.
-Make sure your comments are well-articulated, thoughtful, considerate of others (rudeness will never get you anywhere) and written in perfect German or English.
+Make sure your comments are well-articulated, thoughtful, considerate of others (rudeness will never get you anywhere) and written in perfect German, Dutch or French depending on your native tongue.

 Posting relevant articles you find interesting and keeping up with developments and challenges in your industry is also great preparation for upcoming job interviews.